Tiger Inn: Military

 Several members of the Tiger Inn have served the United States as uniformed officers of its Armed Forces.
 TI was founded just over 20 years after the end of the Civil War.
-TI members have served in the Spanish–American War, World War I, World War II, the Korean war, the Vietnam war, Desert Storm and the more recent wars in Iraq and Afghanistan, among other armed conflicts.
+TI members have served in the Spanish-American War, World War I, World War II, the Korean War, the Vietnam War, the Gulf War, the Iraq War, and the War in Afghanistan, among other armed conflicts.

-TI Members who served in World War I include Brigadier General Coulter, Medal of Honor recipient Gordon Johnston, and decorated World War I Flying Ace, "Ace" Vaughn.
+TI Members who served in World War I include Brigadier General Richard Coulter Jr., Medal of Honor recipient Gordon Johnston, and decorated World War I flying ace, "Ace" Vaughn.

 Tiger Inn lists well over 30 members who gave their lives in the service of their country.
-The memory of many of these TI alums are honored through their portraits kept at the clubhouse, mainly in the upstairs Library.
+The memory of many of these TI alums are honored through their portraits kept at the clubhouse, mainly in the upstairs library.

 Elected and appointed offices

-TI members have also served their communities through various positions at the Federal, State and local levels.
-Tiger Inn members have served as United States Senator and United States Ambassador at the federal level, Speaker of the House in New Jersey at the state level, and Deputy Mayor of New York City at the local level.
-Senator John Danforth ranks as the senior-most elected politician as an Active Member of the club while a Princeton undergraduate.
-United States President Grover Cleveland accepted an Honorary Membership in Tiger Inn, making him the senior-most elected politician to have joined the club in this membership category.
+TI members have also held office in the United States at the federal, state and local levels, including as Senator, United States Ambassador, Speaker of the General Assembly of New Jersey, and Deputy Mayor of New York City.
+Senator John Danforth ranks as the senior-most elected politician to have been an active member of the club while a Princeton undergraduate.
+United States President Grover Cleveland accepted an honorary membership in Tiger Inn, making him the senior-most elected politician to have joined the club in this membership category.

-TI alum Louis Le Guyader is among the first candidates ever to run for the new elective office of DEPUTE to the French National Assembly from his home in New York - his new electoral district was created under a change to the French Constitution in 2008 and is meant to represent French Citizens living in the United States and Canada.
-As such he is the first TI member ever to seek elective office abroad.

 Commerce

-Arthur M Wood was chairman and C.E.O. of Sears and credited with its turnaround in the 1960s.
+Arthur M. Wood was chairman and CEO of Sears and credited with its turnaround in the 1960s.
 He was also responsible for the building of Sears Tower in Chicago, whose last steel beam bears his signature.
-George H Love led the reorganizations and turnarounds at two major corporations, the Consolidation Coal Company and The Chrysler Corporation, where he was chairman.
-Barry S Friedberg served as head of investment banking at Merrill Lynch, before its merger with Bank of America; under his leadership Merrill climbed to the top of the industry league tables in every category he managed.
+George H. Love led the reorganizations and turnarounds at two major corporations, the Consolidation Coal Company and the Chrysler Corporation, where he was chairman.
+Barry S. Friedberg served as head of investment banking at Merrill Lynch before its merger with Bank of America; under his leadership, Merrill Lynch climbed to the top of the industry league tables in every category he managed.

-Rudolph J. Schaefer ran his family's highly acclaimed Brooklyn brewery, the F & M Schaefer Brewing Company of Brooklyn, New York.
+Rudolph Jay Schaefer ran his family's Brooklyn brewery, the F. & M. Schaefer Brewing Company of Brooklyn, New York.
 His product, Schaefer Beer, was the world's best selling beer until the mid-1970s.